 Have you ever been to the grocery store in search of sweet potatoes and seen a close second right next to them, similar in appearance, but labeled as a yam?
 You're not the only one.
 However, contrary to popular belief, the two might seem identical, but they're surely not a twin powerhouse root vegetable duo.

-Unlike that of the sweet potato, the skin of the yam is rough, hiding a white, starchier interior.
-Something to note about yams is their ability to grow to massive proportions; we’re talking over 100 pounds, and that could be just one yam!
+From Africa, true yams are tubers (tuberous roots), meaning they form from thickened rhizomes or stolons, and are staples in traditional diets.
+Unlike that of the sweet potato, the skin of the yam is rough, hiding a white, starchy interior.
+Something to note about yams is their ability to grow to massive proportions; we're talking over 100 pounds, and that could be just one yam!

-You may be curious how something as small as a sweet potato, deriving from the Americas, could get confused with something out of a different continent, made up of an entirely different genetic code, and even with a different taste.
+You may be curious how something as small as sweet potato, deriving from the Americas, could get confused with something out of a different continent, made up of an entirely different genetic code, and even with a different taste.
+Let's be thankful regular potatoes didn't get confused in this mess as well!

 Sweet Potato Hash with Bacon! .
 INGREDIENTS: * 8 ounces bacon * 1 onion, diced * 1 red bell pepper, diced * Salt and freshly ground black pepper * 2 pounds sweet potatoes, peeled and chopped into 1-inch cubes * 1 teaspoon chopped fresh thyme * 1 loaf crusty bread, sliced * 3 tablespoons butter, softened * 8 eggs DIRECTIONS: 1.
 In a large skillet, fry bacon until crisp.
 Using a slotted spoon, transfer bacon to a napkin-lined plate.
 Poor off 3 tablespoons bacon fat and reserve for frying the eggs; leave remaining bacon fat in the skillet.
 2. Add onion, red pepper, ¼ teaspoon salt, and 1/8 teaspoon pepper.
 Cook until softened, stirring occasionally, about 5 minutes.
 3. Stir in sweet potatoes, ½ teaspoon salt, and ¼ teaspoon pepper.
 Cover and cook, stirring occasionally, until softened and the sweet potatoes begin to brown, about 10 to 15 minutes.
 4. Finely chop fried bacon.
 Stir chopped bacon and thyme in to skillet.
 Taste for seasonings and add additional salt and pepper if desired.
 Turn heat to low and cover to keep warm.
 5. Heat a medium nonstick skillet over medium-high heat.
 Spread each slice of bread with 1 teaspoon butter on one side and place butter-side down in the skillet to grill.
 Heat until lightly golden brown.
 Remove from heat and cover to keep warm while preparing the eggs.
 6. Heat reserved bacon fat in a nonstick skillet and fry eggs to desired doneness.
 This may be done with all eggs at once or in batches.
 Season the eggs to taste with salt and pepper.
 7. To assemble, place grilled bread on a plate.
 Spoon about ½ cup Sweet Potato and Bacon Hash on top of the bread, then top with a fried egg.
 Serve immediately.